What is Software Craftsmanship?

 Software craftsmanship is a movement in the development community, embracing the individual and focusing on a developer's quality and skill.
-It draws heavy influence from the apprenticeship model of feudal Europe and Asia, providing a path to mastery where a developer progresses through mentoring levels to achieve better proficiency in their craft, writing great code, and, most importantly, delivering exceptional value.
+It draws heavy influence from the apprenticeship model of feudal Europe and Asia, supplying a path to mastery where a developer progresses through mentoring levels to achieve better proficiency in their craft, writing great code, and, most importantly, delivering exceptional value.

 While craftsmanship emphasizes the developer's skill level and the quality of the code they produce, this increased focus on the individual can sometimes make us forget the real purpose of what we are trying to achieve.
-When delivering working software that yields continuing value to the customer, it is critically important to maintain our end goal's proper perspective while still preserving the highest degree of excellence in our work quality.
+When delivering working software that yields continuing value to the customer, it is critically important to keep our end goal's proper perspective while still preserving the highest degree of excellence in our work quality.

 Meet Jon.
 Jon is a developer.
 Jon likes his job but scoffs at all the "new" libraries, frameworks, and technologies.
 He is perfectly comfortable with his current skill set.
 However, the world is not static, which is especially true in software development.
 In a state of constant flux, honing your skills is as essential as having them at all.
 Craftsmanship focuses primarily on personal growth via apprenticeships and typically fosters a culture conducive to passionate people that are in constant pursuit of improvement.
-The apprenticeship model provides a path to mastery, yet no destination.
+The apprenticeship model supplies a path to mastery, yet no destination.
 This perpetual state of one's advancement of their skills forges a way of writing better code.

 Notice that my description of software craftsmanship focuses on the mastery of writing "good code" and not "good software."
 This subtle distinction is incredibly profound.
 It hints that better code does not necessarily translate to better software.

 Building a skyscraper is hard.
-A mastery of mechanical and civil engineering, landscaping, interior design, and many other intersecting disciplines are required.
+A mastery of mechanical and civil engineering, landscaping, interior design, and many other intersecting disciplines are needed.
 However, regardless of how masterfully architected or beautifully engineered, it is utterly useless without exterior doors.
 The only thing that matters is whether it meets the people's needs using it.

 Writing software is also challenging.
 Although creating a skyscraper without doors seems quite unlikely, it is not far-fetched to develop software with features that do not meet customers' requirements.
 Writing software is hard; writing software capable of providing continual value to end-users is even more challenging.